Showing all 9 results

 200AH Lithium (LiFePO4) Deep Cycle Battery

-Dual Battery Wiring Kit (for Battery Box with VSR)
+Dual Battery Wiring Kit (for Battery Box)

 Sentry 12V 100AH Lithium Deep Cycle Battery with Bluetooth

 Sentry 12V 105AH AGM Deep Cycle Battery

 Deep cycle batteries, sometimes also referred to as deep cell batteries, are designed to be deeply discharged on a regular basis.
 In contrast to starter batteries, which are designed to be constantly topped up and deliver short, high-current bursts of power (e.g. for starting a car engine), a deep cycle battery is designed to deliver sustained, lower-current power over a long period of time.
 It can also be discharged to less than half of its capacity for many charge cycles.